deepmodeling/abacus-develop/docs/CONTRIBUTING.md

 A well-formatted commit message leads a more readable history when we look through some changes, and helps us generate change log.
 We follow up [The Conventional Commits specification](https://www.conventionalcommits.org) for commit message format.
+This format is also required for PR title and message.
 The commit message should be structured as follows:

 ```text